 Research & innovation infrastructure for developing bio-based economy markets based on the demand-led approach & aligned with the RIS3 of the region.

-PROBLEM ADDRESSED How to develop coherently and effectively new niches in the bio-based economy.
+BioSC is an ongoing concept carried out by the RWTH Aachen, the Heinrich Heine University in Düsseldorf, the Friedrich Wilhelms University in Bonn and the Jülich Research Center aiming at developing new niches in the bio-based economy.
 The action priorities are decided by the stakeholders of the centre, which are large businesses linked to research institutions.

 Evidence of success